 Except for the height of the wet season, Madagascar is regarded as a destination that can be visited throughout the year.
 The best time for your Madagascar safari, however, will depend on what you intend to include in your vacation plans.

 The months of April and May and then again between September to November are peak viewing times for your Madagascar holiday and to view the country’s weird and wonderful wildlife.
 The iconic lemurs of Madagascar can be seen all year round but breeding generally occurs between October and December.
 Humpback whales can be seen off the coast of Madagascar in July and August.
-September to mid-December is best for birdwatching in Madagascar.
+September to mid-December is best for birdwatching.

 The perfect time for a relaxing beach holiday in Madagascar is between September and December.
 If you intend to discover Madagascar on a hiking trip, the cool, dry months between May and October are the most optimum time.